wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 ![](@attachment/Clipboard_2020-02-03-18-17-49.png)

-You can throw eventlistener breakpoints, such as mouse click.
+You can throw Event Listener breakpoints, such as mouse click. 👇

 ![](@attachment/Clipboard_2020-02-03-18-18-28.png)

 If you add that breakpoint, now when you click on the button, it will throw a debugger breakpoint for you.

 There are also XHR breakpoints:

 ![](@attachment/Clipboard_2020-02-03-18-19-34.png)

-If you click `Any XHR or fetch`, what that will do is anytime a fetch request is made, anytime someone goes off to an external API, the code will break.
+If you click `Any XHR or fetch`, what that will do is anytime a fetch request is made, anytime someone goes off to an external API, the code will break execution.

 To test this you can set the breakpoint option and then go into the console and try typing `fetchDadJoke()`.

 You will see that it pauses in the debugger where the fetch request is made and we can actually step through it.

 Wes would estimate that around 98% of the debugging that he does is done using console.log, breakpoints and network requests.

 He will turn to the other types of debugging tools available typically in severe edge cases where he is stumped.